Arizona Wildcats women's basketball: WBIT results

-Notable players and coaches
+Players and coaches

 Wildcats in international competition

 The following Arizona Wildcats women's basketball players and coaches have represented their country in basketball in international competition (excluding Olympics):

 National honors and accomplishments

 The individual honors, awards, and accomplishments listed in the succeeding subsections are aggregated by player in the following table.
 Players with only all-conference honors (other than conference player of the year), lower than first-team All-America honors, or later than second-round draft positions are not included.